Back To Top

 Reviewed by: Jess Beech

-The ghd Max Hair Straightener was one of, if not the first, pairs of wide-plate irons on the market, but it's evolved over the years with new features and improved functionality.
-Within the brand portfolio, the Max is closer to the Gold than the newer ghd Chronos and Platinum+ stylers as it lacks some of the higher-tech features of other models.
-(The newer and more expensive ghd Chronos Max, also featured in this guide, marries newer tech with the Max's size.)
-As is standard for this brand, it only styles at 185ºC, something that won't appeal to all.
+The ghd Max was one of the very first pairs of wide-plate straighteners on the market, but it's evolved over the years in terms of features and functionality.
+Within the brand portfolio, the Max is closer to the Gold than the newer ghd Chronos and Platinum+ stylers, as it lacks some of the higher-tech features.
+(The newer, more expensive ghd Chronos Max, also featured in this guide, combines newer tech with the Max size.)
+As is standard for this brand, it only styles at 185ºC due to ghd's research into the healthiest styling temperatures, which won't appeal to all.

-That said, there are still plenty of pros here, as this versatile tool carries multiple styling options.
-Thanks to the curved edges, it's ideal for learning how to curl hair with straighteners.
-You can create anything from big and bouncy curls on long hair to softer beachy waves on shorter lengths.
-I personally like using a wider styler for curls and waves; not only do narrower plates make the process more time-consuming, this approach can end up making my hair look twice as thick, which isn't my goal.
+That said, there are still plenty of pros here.
+Firstly, the curved edges make it ideal for learning how to curl hair with straighteners.
+You can create anything from big and bouncy curls on long hair to soft, beachy waves on shorter lengths.
+I personally like using a wider styler for curls and waves.
+Narrower plates make the process more time-consuming and can leave my hair looking doubly thick, which isn't my end goal, but may be something you're looking to achieve if you're experiencing gradually thinning hair.

-The plates feel satisfyingly hot when you use them – controversial, I know, but I like to feel my straighteners working!
-This tool also automatically shuts off after 30 minutes of inactivity, a huge plus if you're often in a rush to leave the house.
-The glossy, ceramic plates also have floating functionality that allows them to adapt to your hair's thickness and avoid snagging.
-(Ghd also makes one of the best curling irons for thick hair, should you be in the market for one of those, too.)
+The plates do feel satisfyingly hot when you use them (controversial, I know, but I like to feel my straighteners working!)
+This tool also automatically shuts off after 30 minutes of inactivity, a big plus if you're often in a rush to leave the house or just generally like the peace of mind.
+The floating glossy plates also adapt to your hair's thickness and avoid snagging.
+Should you be in the market for more hairstyling tools, Ghd also makes one of the best curling irons for thick hair.

 Save on your next purchase with woman&home's latest ghd discount codes

-The best hair straighteners for thick hair for fast styling
+The best straighteners for thick hair that style fast

 The Revamp Progloss Ultra X Shine Wide Ceramic Hair Straightener